Kaixhin/Atari/README.md

 Run `th main.lua` to run headless, or `qlua main.lua` to display the game.
 The main options are `-game` to choose the ROM (see the [ROM directory](roms/README.md) for more details) and `-mode` as either `train` or `eval`.

 In training mode if you want to quit using `Ctrl+C` then this will be caught and you will be asked if you would like to save the network before quitting.
+The experience replay memory is very large (> 20GB) and may take a few minutes to save/load.

 ## Requirements